Tell me if this sounds familiar: You visit an e-commerce site and see a newsletter popup asking you to join an email list that you’re already on.

 By using a countdown timer in your giveaway popups, you not only state when the competition ends, but you also drive urgency.
 This way, your visitors know that they need to sign up before the time runs out, or else they’ll miss out on a chance to win this amazing prize.

-If you’re a Drip insider, adding a countdown timer to your popups is as easy as dragging-and-dropping an element.
+If you’re a Drip insider, adding a countdown timer to your onsite campaigns is as easy as dragging and dropping an element.